4.1 Basic Rules of Combat

 FOCUS

 A character can use an action to focus their mind.
-Spend 1 point of WILL to improve the character’s Will check DC by one until the start of their next turn.
+Spend 1 point of Will to improve the character’s Sanity check DC by one until the start of their next turn.
 You can only take this action once per turn.

 Example of Focusing